mouldimus/notes/HTML_Concepts.md

 [Jump Back](#http-messages)

 The web is set up as a client/server system.
 The client computers are usually personal computers that make use of a program called a web browser.
-The client requests various resources needed to display web pages on the user’s computer.
+The client requests various resources needed to display web pages on the user's computer.

 The server provides these resources to its clients.
 These resources are static items like HTML files, images, videos, etc.; and dynamic items produced as a result of executing a program or part of a program